AdjacentLab/outlier/README.md

 The Outlier is a transition rule for 2D binary cellular automata.
 Self Please refer to the paper for additional details.

+### Video

+The three part video documents the entire lifecycle originating from a single 3x3 seed, as depicted in Figure 3 of the paper.
+The 2048x2048 H265-encoded movie is split into 3 parts.
+I recommend the first part to be watched initially.

+* Clusters, self-replicating formations, and the development of a complex:  [outlier_seed_a.mp4](https://adjacentlab.com/outlier/videos/outlier_seed_a.mp4) (130MB)
+* The complex expands and fills up the 2048x2048 periodic grid: [outlier_seed_b.mp4](https://adjacentlab.com/outlier/videos/outlier_seed_b.mp4) (500MB)
+* Collision and ensuing chaos: [outlier_seed_c.mp4](https://adjacentlab.com/outlier/videos/outlier_seed_c.mp4) (1.01GB)

 ### Paper
 #### Self-Replicating Hierarchical Structures Emerge in a Binary Cellular Automaton
 **Abstract**: We have discovered a novel transition rule for binary cellular automata (CA)